skip to Main Content

 • Recognize the importance of public transit in accessing federal agencies and facilities, identify and secure federal long-term capital and operating funding opportunities that benefit local transit systems, including WMATA and VRE.

-• Encourage federal return-to-office policies that encourage transit use throughout the work week.
+• Encourage federal return-to-office policies that encourage transit use throughout the work week and secure a replacement for the region’s losses in fares from riders using federal transit benefits.

 • Continue support for commuter tax benefits for both the private and public sector.